bmwise14/bmwise14.github.io/_posts/2021-03-14-logistic-regression.md

 We might have another feature called length, with varying lengths of the animal (20 inches, 50 inches, etc.).
 As you gather more features describing cats and dogs, you are developing a matrix that will have a bunch of columns (features) and rows (the values for one animal).

 Let's move to another more complicated example.
-I have a dataset downloaded from kaggle called the South Africa Coronary Heart Disease Dataset {https://www.kaggle.com/emilianito/saheart},or SAHeart.
+I have a dataset downloaded from kaggle called the [South Africa Coronary Heart Disease Dataset](https://www.kaggle.com/emilianito/saheart),or SAHeart.
 We are going to be predicting whether or not a sample of males from South Africa have coronary heart disease based on a host of measured features, including systolic blood pressure, tobacco use, LDL cholesterol, adiposity, family history, type-A behavior, obesity, alcohol use, and age.

 Each individual feature can be denoted as $$x_i$$.
 For example, $$x_1$$ represent the data in the "adiposity" feature in the SA Heart Dataset.